sentioxyz/iota/crates/iota-graphql-rpc/README.md

 watermark-update-ms=500
 ```

-This will build sui-graphql-rpc and start an IDE:
+This will build iota-graphql-rpc and start an IDE:
 ```
-cargo run --bin sui-graphql-rpc start-server [--rpc-url] [--db-url] [--port] [--host] [--config]
+cargo run --bin iota-graphql-rpc start-server [--rpc-url] [--db-url] [--port] [--host] [--config]
 ```

 ### Launching the server w/ indexer
 For local dev, it might be useful to spin up an indexer as well.
-Instructions are at [Running standalone indexer](../sui-indexer/README.md#running-standalone-indexer).
+Instructions are at [Running standalone indexer](../iota-indexer/README.md#running-standalone-indexer).

 ## Compatibility with json-rpc

-`cargo run --bin sui -- start --with-faucet --force-regenesis --with-indexer --pg-port 5432 --pg-db-name sui_indexer_v2 --with-graphql`
+`cargo run --bin iota -- start --with-faucet --force-regenesis --with-indexer --pg-port 5432 --pg-db-name iota_indexer_v2 --with-graphql`

-`pnpm --filter @mysten/graphql-transport test:e2e`
+`pnpm --filter @iota/graphql-transport test:e2e`

 ## Testing
 The full gamut of graphql-specific tests are listed in the [rust.yml](../../.github/workflows/rust.yml).

-To run the tests in `sui-graphql-rpc`, you will need to have postgres running locally.
+To run the tests in `iota-graphql-rpc`, you will need to have postgres running locally.